mrazomej/antibiotic_landscape/code/processing/metropolis-hastings_sim/v05/README.md

 - `geodesic_model.jl`: implementation of the geodesic model
 - `geodesic_train.jl`: training script for the geodesic model
 - `geodesic_viz.jl`: diagnostic plots for the geodesic model
+- `latent_to_phenotype.jl`: script to train a neural network to map latent space coordinates to phenotype space coordinates
+- `latent_to_phenotype_viz.jl`: diagnostic plots for the neural network